cbolisetti/multiappfracflow/doc/content/index.md

 !listing diffusion_multiapp/single_var.i

 The result depends on the spatial and temporal discretisation.
-The temporal-discretisation dependence is shown below:
+The temporal-discretisation dependence is shown in [diffusion_single_var]

 !media media/diffusion_single_var.png
-	style=width:40%;margin:auto;padding-top:2.5%;
+	style=width:60%;margin:auto;padding-top:2.5%;
-	id=fig0
+	id=diffusion_single_var
-	caption=??
+	caption=Decoupled case: comparison of the analytical solution with the MOOSE results as computed using no MultiApp

 ### Two coupled variables (no MultiApp)